proprophet2503/Medical-Sound-Classification-using-Log-Mel-Spectrogram-and-MFCC-for-identifying-Asthma-and-COPD-/README.md

 1. To develop robust audio preprocessing and feature extraction pipelines for respiratory sound analysis
 2. To investigate and compare the performance of traditional machine learning algorithms (XGBoost, LightGBM, CatBoost) on audio-derived features
 3. To design and implement deep learning architectures including CNNs, Vision Transformers, and RNNs for audio classification
-4. To evaluate the effectiveness of transfer learning approaches using pre-trained models (ConvNeXt, YAMNet, Vision Transformer)
+4. To evaluate the effectiveness of transfer learning approaches using pre-trained models (ConvNeXt, Vision Transformer)
 5. To create an ensemble system that combines multiple models to achieve superior classification performance

 ## Dataset